ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 Public Deployment
 =================

 NOTE: Public deployment data includes all data up through March 31st (and part of April 1st).
 This includes all data through the most recent deployment on mturk.
+We only consider someone a "user" if they have completed an audit of at least one street and have placed at least one label after the tutorial.
+Later on, we also filter out users with low labeling frequency.

 High-level results
 ------------------